scipp/scipp/doc/design.md

 The copy-on-write mechanism is hidden in the API and simply handled internally in `Variable`:
 A copy-on-write pointer hold a `VariableConcept`.
 To maintain sharing we only require code to be `const`-correct.
-*TODO: Cannot use `const` in Python, need methods with different names that explicitly request mutable or immutable access.*
+*Question: Cannot use `const` in Python, need methods/tags with different names that explicitly request mutable or immutable access.
+What is the bast naming convention?*

 ##### Rationale